single-cell-data/SOMA/brainstorming.md

 | iterator                       | Iterate over the collection.                           |
 | get length                     | Get the length of the map, the number of keys present. |

-> ⚠️ Issue - do we need a "is_readonly" or "is_immutable" attribute, or assume user can figure it out from the context?

 > ℹ️ **Note** - it is possible that the data model will grow to include more complex value types.
 If possible, retain that future option in any API defined.

 ## SOMACollection